 Running, code-server has finished installing to your cluster.

-code-server.yaml and press Enter IDE.
-You'll enter code-server and immediately see its editor GUI.
+code-server is asking you for your password.
+Enter the one you set in the previous step and press Enter IDE.
+You’ll now enter code-server and immediately see its editor GUI.

 You’ve installed code-server to your Kubernetes cluster and made it available at your domain.
 You have also verified that it requires you to log in with a password.
 Now, you’ll move on to secure it with free Let’s Encrypt certificates using Cert-Manager.

 In this section, you will secure your code-server installation by applying Let’s Encrypt certificates to your Ingress, which Cert-Manager will automatically create.
 After completing this step, your code-server installation will be accessible via HTTPS.

 - nano code-server.yaml

 Add the highlighted lines to your file, making sure to replace the example domain with your own:

 apiVersion: v1 kind: Namespace metadata: name: code-server --- apiVersion: networking.k8s.io/v1 kind: Ingress metadata: name: code-server namespace: code-server annotations: cert-manager.io/cluster-issuer: letsencrypt-prod spec: ingressClassName: nginx tls: - hosts: - code-server.your_domain secretName: codeserver-prod rules: - host: code-server.your_domain http: paths: - backend: service: name: code-server port: number: 80 ...